mate-academy/jv-fruit-shop/README.md

     ```
    The line above means there are 100 bananas at the beginning of the work shift.
    Balance information is always at the beginning of the file (other cases should not be checked).
 1. Supply.
-You are accepting a new fruits from suppliers.
+You are accepting a new storage from suppliers.
 The following line in the file will look like:

     ```text
        s,banana,100
     ```
    The line above means you receive a 100 bananas.
 1. Purchase.
-Buyers can visit your shop and buy some fruits.
+Buyers can visit your shop and buy some storage.
 In this case you will have the following line in the file:

     ```text
        b,banana,13
     ```
    The line above means someone bought a 13 bananas.
 1. Return.
-Buyers can return you some fruits.
+Buyers can return you some storage.
 In this case you will have the following line in the file:

     ```text
        r,banana,10